-Tenants who can afford to pay their rent are more likely to maintain their tenancy.
+Tenants who can afford to pay their rent are more likely to sustain their tenancy.

-By continuing to ensure our costs to deliver our service remain as low as possible so our rents are affordable for our tenants.
+By continuing to ensure our costs to deliver our services remain as low as possible so our rents are more affordable for our tenants.
+To help us do this we will always compare our rents against our neighbours and peer groups.